o-lim/bam/docs/bam-init.1.md

     will be interpreted as a comma separated list of platforms (use -p list to list available platforms).

+--template \<template_directory\>
+:   Specifies the directory from which templates will be used.
+(See the
+    "TEMPLATE DIRECTORY" section below.)

 \<directory\>
 :   The name of the directory in which to create the project.
 If specified,
     the command is run inside this directory, otherwise the current working